palmerusaf/cse-450-exam1-rev/mindmap.md

   embedAssets: true
   maxWidth: 300
   pan: false
+  duration: 0
 ---

 - Exam 1 Review
   - Stab Match/Greed
     - Stab Match
       - Who Stab?
-        - First Stabbers - has advantage can steal from peer
+        - First Stabbers - has advantage can steal from prev peer
         - Back-Stabbers - has disadvantage but always trades up
       - Wut Stab?
         - No one can trade up